alexnaish/learning-curve/GLOSSARY.md

 ### HTTP

 Hypertext Transfer Protocol.
 Defines a set of rules that allows clients and servers to communicate.
 Your web browser will use HTTP to request the contents of a website.

+### HTTPS

+Hypertext Transfer Protocol Secure.
+The encrypted version of HTTP.

 ### IP